 In short, you can help shape the direction of your favorite Web 3.0 projects.
 You can evaluate ideas from creators based on their merit with other verified holders.
 This type of decentralization, in theory, replaces the top-down model of traditional tech companies and media organizations.

 Some key activities for Web 3.0 include creating non-fungible tokens, contributing to decentralized autonomous organizations (DAOs), using AI and decentralized finance.

 Web 1.0 Vs Web 2.0 Vs Web 3.0: The Final Word

-Still, web 3.0 means big tech many no longer dominate the shape of the internet.
+Still, Web 3.0 means big tech may no longer dominate the shape of the internet.
 Thanks to blockchain technology, cryptocurrency, and NFTs, content creators and casual internet users get a fairer say about how their data is used, shared, and potentially monetized.